komodojp/tinyld/docs/benchmark.md

 #### Recommended

-- For **NodeJS**: `TinyLD` or `node-cld` (fast and accurate)
+- For **NodeJS**: `TinyLD`, `langdetect` or `node-cld` (fast and accurate)
 - For **Browser**: `TinyLD Light` or `franc-min` (small, decent accuracy, franc is less accurate but support more languages)

 #### Not recommended

 - `node-lingua` has a quite good accuracy but is just too big and slow
-- `franc-all` is the worse in term of accuracy, not a surprise because it tries to detect 400+ languages.
-A technical demo to put big numbers but useless for real usage, even a language like english is barely at ~45% detection rate.
+- `franc-all` is the worse in term of accuracy, not a surprise because it tries to detect 400+ languages with only 3-grams.
+A technical demo to put big numbers but useless for real usage, even a language like english barely reach ~45% detection rate.
 - `languagedetect` is light but just not accurate enough, really focused on indo-european languages (support kazakh but not chinese, korean or japanese).
 Interesting fact, it's more accurate than franc on west european languages.